-Sales for Jill Abramson book not great during first week
+Sales for Jill Abramson book sluggish during first week

 - Watershed country music festival announces stacked 2019 lineup at the Gorge

+Several publishers had bid on “Merchants of Truth,” which Simon & Schuster acquired in 2015, a year after Abramson was fired by the Times after a contentious run as executive editor.
+When she took the position in 2011, she became the first woman in the paper’s history to hold that title.

-Released Feb.
-5, “Merchants of Truth” focuses on the Times and The Washington Post, along with Vice and fellow digital company BuzzFeed.
+“Merchants of Truth” focuses on the Times and The Washington Post, along with Vice and fellow digital company BuzzFeed.